Mariana Pineda: Biography

-It was apparently during those three years of her marriage, which coincide with the Trienio Liberal, that Mariana joined the liberal cause, and after the restoration of absolutism under Fernando VII in 1823, she welcomed persecuted liberals into her home.
+It was apparently during those three years of her marriage, which coincide with the Trienio Liberal, that Mariana joined the liberal cause, and after the restoration of absolutism under Ferdinand VII in 1823, she welcomed persecuted liberals into her home.
 In those circles she met a military man with a sterling record, Casimiro Brodett y Carbone.
-The couple wished to marry, but were unable to as Brodett was denied military dispensation due to his liberal affiliation and was forced to leave the army and Spain for Cuba.
+The couple wished to marry, but were unable to, as Brodett was denied military dispensation due to his liberal affiliation and was forced to leave the army and Spain for Cuba.
 For the following two years, Mariana left Granada, and there is no record of what she was doing or where.

 After her return to Granada, in 1828 Mariana assisted in Captain Fernando Álvarez de Sotomayor's escape from prison by sneaking friar's robes to disguise him.
 Fernando was a noted liberal who had been condemned to death for taking part in General Rafael Riego's insurrection, and also Mariana's cousin.

 In a search of her house in 1831, a flag was discovered with the embroidered slogan "Equality, Freedom and Law" and Mariana was arrested and accused of conspiracy.
 After a failed escape attempt, she was detained in the Santa María Egipciaca convent in Granada.
 During the trial, the judge tried to persuade her to betray her accomplices in exchange for leniency, but she refused.
-Mariana was publicly executed by the garrote on May 26.
+Mariana was publicly executed by the garrote on 26 May.
 Her flag was burned in front of her.

-In 1856 Pineda was finally reinterred in Granada Cathedral, where her remains lie under a simple tombstone with the following epitaph:† D.O.M.
+In 1856, Pineda was finally reinterred in Granada Cathedral, where her remains lie under a simple tombstone with the following epitaph:† D.O.M.
 Ad perpetuam memoriam.
 Reliquiæ mortales Marianæ a Pineda, quam, sæva morte, percussit tyrannus, Granatæ septimo kalendas junii, anni millesimi octogentesimi trigesimi primi.
 Requiescat in pace.
 Patria grata ejus memoriam colit.
 Anno M.DCCCLVI.